tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/Activities/02-Stu_Sorting/README.md

 3. Clean the data.

-4. Output a sample of the data.

-5. Calculate daily returns.
+4. Calculate daily returns.

-6. Sort the DataFrame by `Close` in descending order using `sort_values` to obtain top daily return records.
+5. Sort the DataFrame by `Close` in descending order using `sort_values` to obtain top daily return records.

-7. Slice out five records.
+6. Slice out five records.

-8. Plot the data.
+7. Plot the data.

 ---